-7. Formatting: With the exception of some problems early in the semester, every proof should be given its own sheet(s) of paper.
+- 7. Formatting: With the exception of some problems early in the semester, every proof should be given its own sheet(s) of paper.
 Unless two proofs are extremely closely related, they should not occupy the same sheet of paper.
-Additionally, you should format each page as on the next page.

-Formatting for homework:

 - At the top of each page should be written:

-- Your name
+- o Your name

 - o Assignment Number

 - o The due date of the assignment

 - The part of the assignment that the contents of the page fall under.
 The required parts of each assignment will be clearly indicated when each assignment is given.